thibolu-uofa/AUCSC220_Group1W25/README.md

 **A Roguelike Dice App Inspired by Balatro and Yahtzee**

-Rollo is an **rougelike dice game** that involves strategic Yahtzee combos with multipliers and boost-based mechanics.
+Rollo is a **roguelike dice game** that involves strategic Yahtzee combos with multipliers and boost-based mechanics.
 Players will build combos of dice and upgrades to create high-scoring **Yahtzee combos**.
 It's up to the player to manage their resources efficiently and adapt to the challenges brought up by each round.

 ---

 ## Core Features

-- **Dice Rolling System** – Roll and re-roll dices to create the best possible combos.
+- **Dice Rolling System** – Roll and re-roll dice to create the best possible combos.
 - **Round System** – Score targets within limited rolls to progress.
 - **Scoring System** – Combos like Full House and Yahtzee earn varying point multipliers.
 - **Shop/Upgrade System** – Purchase upgrades like: